 – A picture in the current layer in an AU associated with an ACI SEI message is output that follows the current picture in output order.

-alpha_channel_use_idc equal to 0 indicates that for alpha blending purposes the decoded samples of the associated primary picture should be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 1 indicates that for alpha blending purposes the decoded samples of the associated primary picture should not be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 2 indicates that the usage of the auxiliary picture is unspecified.
+alpha_channel_use_idc equal to 0 indicates that for alpha blending purposes the decoded samples of the associated primary picture or constituent rectangle should be multiplied by the interpretation sample values of the decoded alpha picture or constituent rectangle in the display process after output from the decoding process. alpha_channel_use_idc equal to 1 indicates that for alpha blending purposes the decoded samples of the associated primary picture or constituent rectangle should not be multiplied by the interpretation sample values of the decoded alpha picture or constituent rectangle in the display process after output from the decoding process. alpha_channel_use_idc equal to 2 indicates that the usage of the alpha picture or constituent rectangle is unspecified.
 Values greater than 2 for alpha_channel_use_idc are reserved for future use by ITU-T | ISO/IEC.
 When not present, the value of alpha_channel_use_idc is inferred to be equal to 2.
 Decoders shall ignore alpha channel information SEI messages in which alpha_channel_use_idc is greater than 2.

-alpha_channel_bit_depth_minus8 plus 8 specifies the bit depth of the samples of the luma sample array of the auxiliary picture. alpha_channel_bit_depth_minus8 plus 8 shall be equal to the bit depth of the associated primary picture.
+alpha_channel_bit_depth_minus8 plus 8 specifies the bit depth of the samples of the luma sample array of the alpha picture or constituent rectangle. alpha_channel_bit_depth_minus8 plus 8 shall be equal to the bit depth of the associated primary picture or constituent rectangle.

-alpha_transparent_value specifies the interpretation sample value of a decoded auxiliary picture luma sample for which the associated luma and chroma samples of the primary coded picture are considered transparent for purposes of alpha blending.
+alpha_transparent_value specifies the interpretation sample value of a decoded alpha picture or constituent rectangle luma sample for which the associated luma and chroma samples of the primary coded picture or constituent rectangle are considered transparent for purposes of alpha blending.
 The number of bits used for the representation of the alpha_transparent_value syntax element is alpha_channel_bit_depth_minus8 + 9.

-alpha_opaque_value specifies the interpretation sample value of a decoded auxiliary picture luma sample for which the associated luma and chroma samples of the primary coded picture are considered opaque for purposes of alpha blending.
+alpha_opaque_value specifies the interpretation sample value of a decoded alpha picture or constituent rectangle luma sample for which the associated luma and chroma samples of the primary coded picture or constituent rectangle are considered opaque for purposes of alpha blending.
 The number of bits used for the representation of the alpha_opaque_value syntax element is alpha_channel_bit_depth_minus8 + 9.

-A value of alpha_opaque_value that is equal to alpha_transparent_value indicates that the auxiliary coded picture is not intended for alpha blending purposes.
+A value of alpha_opaque_value that is equal to alpha_transparent_value indicates that the alpha coded picture or constituent rectangle is not intended for alpha blending purposes.

 NOTE 1 – For alpha blending purposes, alpha_opaque_value can be greater than alpha_transparent_value or it can be less than or equal to alpha_transparent_value.

-alpha_channel_incr_flag equal to 0 indicates that the interpretation sample value for each decoded auxiliary picture luma sample value is equal to the decoded auxiliary picture sample value for purposes of alpha blending. alpha_channel_incr_flag equal to 1 indicates that, for purposes of alpha blending, after decoding the auxiliary picture samples, any auxiliary picture luma sample value that is greater than Min( alpha_opaque_value, alpha_transparent_value ) should be increased by one to obtain the interpretation sample value for the auxiliary picture sample and any auxiliary picture luma sample value that is less than or equal to Min( alpha_opaque_value, alpha_transparent_value ) should be used, without alteration, as the interpretation sample value for the decoded auxiliary picture sample value.
+alpha_channel_incr_flag equal to 0 indicates that the interpretation sample value for each decoded alpha picture or constituent rectangle luma sample value is equal to the decoded alpha picture sample value for purposes of alpha blending. alpha_channel_incr_flag equal to 1 indicates that, for purposes of alpha blending, after decoding the alpha picture or constituent rectangle samples, any alpha picture or constituent rectangle luma sample value that is greater than Min( alpha_opaque_value, alpha_transparent_value ) should be increased by one to obtain the interpretation sample value for the alpha picture or constituent rectangle sample and any alpha picture or constituent rectangle luma sample value that is less than or equal to Min( alpha_opaque_value, alpha_transparent_value ) should be used, without alteration, as the interpretation sample value for the decoded alpha picture or constituent rectangle sample value.

 When alpha_transparent_value is equal to alpha_opaque_value or Log2( Abs( alpha_opaque_value − alpha_transparent_value ) ) does not have an integer value, alpha_channel_incr_flag shall be equal to 0.

-alpha_channel_clip_flag equal to 0 indicates that no clipping operation is applied to obtain the interpretation sample values of the decoded auxiliary picture. alpha_channel_clip_flag equal to 1 indicates that the interpretation sample values of the decoded auxiliary picture are altered according to the clipping process described by the alpha_channel_clip_type_flag syntax element.
+alpha_channel_clip_flag equal to 0 indicates that no clipping operation is applied to obtain the interpretation sample values of the decoded alpha picture or constituent rectangle. alpha_channel_clip_flag equal to 1 indicates that the interpretation sample values of the decoded alpha picture or constituent rectangle are altered according to the clipping process described by the alpha_channel_clip_type_flag syntax element.